dabraude/YetAnotherArchive/README.md

 ```
 Obviously the `name` and `size` need to be replaced as appropriate.
 The `metadata` is required but can be empty.

-The `MD5` hash show be used for only for an integrity of the data check since it is faster to compute `SHA256`.
+The `SHA1` hash show be used for only for an checksum of the data check and is used because the signatures takes longer to calculate.

 ## Building

+requires the openssl developement libraries

-init & build the submodules (cJSON &  )
+init & build the submodules (cJSON)

 This will be updated if I think of anything else.